Weighing up the Shark Hair Dryer vs Dyson Supersonic? Our beauty team thoroughly compares them in this guide

 Shark STYLE iQ design

-The first thing we noticed about the Shark Hair Dryer vs Dyson are their visual similarities.
-The small barrel shape of the Shark resembles the Dyson and, for both dryers, the heat and airflow control settings are on the barrel, while the power switch sits on the handle.
-Both tools feature three heat and airflow settings (low, medium, and high), which allow us to customize the speed and heat to suit our hair types and desired home blow dry looks.
+The first thing we noticed, comparing the Shark Hair Dryer vs Dyson at a glance, are their visual similarities.
+The Shark's smaller barrel is similar to Dyson's and both dryers' heat and airflow control settings sit on the actual barrel, while the power switch sits on the handle.
+They also both have three heat and airflow settings (low, medium, and high), which allowed for customising drying to our hair types and desired at-home blow dry looks.

-The Shark style iQ now comes with three attachments (a nozzle, a diffuser and a brush attachment), which magnetically attach to the barrel – just like the Dyson.
-The big difference is that the Shark's attachments are intelligent, meaning the dryer recognizes which is connected and alters the heat and speed settings accordingly to give you the best results.
-Clever, huh?
-Weighing 730g, the Shark Hair Dryer is heavier than its competitor but lighter than more traditional models on the market.
-After giving it a whirl, we admit that we did notice the weight and expected it to feel less bulky, but it's easy to manoeuvre thanks to the small, compact design.
+The Shark STYLE iQ now comes with three attachments (a nozzle, a diffuser and a brush attachment), which magnetically attach to the barrel, as with Dyson.
+The big difference here, however, is the Shark attachments are intelligent; the dryer recognises which is secured and adjusts the heat and speed accordingly for the best results.
+Clever, no?
+Weighing just 730g, the Shark Hair Dryer is heavier than its competitor but still far lighter than traditional models.
+After trying it ourselves, we'll admit that we noticed this added weight and had expected it to feel less bulky, but it's still easy to manoeuvre thanks to the small and compact design.

 Dyson Supersonic design

-Pre-Supersonic, hair dryers usually had large heads carrying bulky motors.
-Dyson changed this by engineering a small, powerful motor that they positioned in the handle, resulting in a less top-heavy device weighing just 697g.
-This nimble design gives the Dyson more versatility; it could easily make one of the best travel hair dryers, too.
+Before the Supersonic launched to market, hair dryers often had large heads and bulky motors.
+Dyson changed things up by engineering a small and powerful motor, which they put in the dryer's handle – meaning it weighs just 697g.
+This nimble design makes the Supersonic more versatile and also, in a way, one of the best travel hair dryers.

-The Supersonic has a futuristic look to match its advanced tech, just one of the reasons Dyson hair dryer deals are as rare as hen's teeth, but it's a beauty to behold and will elevate any dressing table.
-On the barrel, you’ll find three heat settings (60c, 80c, and 100c) and three airflow settings, while on the handle are its power switch and cold shot setting.
-After testing, we can confirm that the Supersonic has the edge in the Shark Hair Dryer vs Dyson debate.
+The Supersonic has a futuristic look to match its advanced tech, too, which is just one of the reasons Dyson hair dryer deals are as rare as hen's teeth.
+But it's a beauty to behold and will elevate any dressing table.
+You’ll find three heat settings (60°C, 80°C, and 100°C) on the actual barrel, along with three airflow settings, while the power switch and cold shot (28°C) sit on the handle.
+After testing, we can confirm that the Supersonic has the edge in the Shark Hair Dryer vs Dyson debate – but that doesn't mean the Shark doesn't deserve praise, too.

 Jen Atkin